HunterAshburn/hunterashburn.github.io/index.md

         sub-heading: June 2021 - August 2022
         descriptions:
             - |
-                During my summers here, I was able to get hands-on expereince with the computers, systems, and technology that drive the industrial automation at this company.
+                During my summers here, I was able to get hands-on experience with the computers, systems, and technology that drive the industrial automation at this company.
             - |
                 I was able to experience PLC programming, the installation of PLC modules and electrical